- Environmental justice

 - London School of Economics, MSc Environment & Development

-- Yale School of Forestry & Environmental Studies, PhD Household Energy & Climate Finance
+- Yale School of Forestry & Environmental Studies, PhD Climate Finance, Energy Access, and Environmental Justice

 In a nutshell, tell us about yourself.